 \section{Partition Function}

-In this section we introduce the key construction of the $4$-manifold invariants from a \CatNameShort{$G$}.
-The invariant, called partition function, is a state-sum model and a $4d$ analogue of the Tuaev-Viro-Barrett-Westbury invariant.
-Although we will only describe the invariants for oriented closed $4$-manifolds, it is straight forward to extend the construction to produce a $(3+1)$-$\TQFT$.
+In this section we introduce the key construction of the $4$-manifold invariant from a \CatNameShort{$G$}.
+The invariant, also called the partition function, is a state-sum model and a $4d$ analogue of the Turaev-Viro-Barrett-Westbury invariant.
+Although we will only describe the invariant for oriented closed $4$-manifolds, there should be no conceptual difficulty in extending the construction to produce a $(3+1)$-$\TQFT$.
 See \cite{williamson2016hamiltonian} for a Hamiltonian realization of this $\TQFT$.
 By $4$-manifolds we always mean closed oriented smooth $4$-manifolds unless otherwise stated.
-In Section \ref{subsec:partition1} \ref{subsec:partition2} \ref{subsec:partition3}, three equivalent definitions of the partition function based on ordered triangulations will be given.
-To show this indeed defines an invariant of $4$-manifolds, one needs to prove the partition function is independent of the choice of ordered triangulations.
+In Sections \ref{subsec:partition1}, \ref{subsec:partition2}, and \ref{subsec:partition3}, three equivalent definitions of the partition function based on ordered triangulations will be given.
+To show that this indeed defines an invariant of $4$-manifolds, one needs to prove that the partition function is independent of the choice of ordered triangulations.
 Considering the proof is quite technical and lengthy, we defer it to Section \ref{sec:proofmain}.